 Do you have a plan for such a wind fall and/or the resources necessary to develop and execute said plan?
 After you pay taxes and personal debt, where would the rest go; and why would it go there?

 The challenge people have with money is that their mindset towards money is often negative.
-We all know someone who is always fiscally challenged.
+You may someone who is always fiscally challenged.
 Heck, you might be that someone.
 If that’s the case let’s fix that today!

-Money is not some elusive commodity that only the lucky or upper class are allowed to amass.
-Money is available to us all, you just need to put yourself in positions where you start attracting more of it.
+Money is not some elusive commodity that only the luck or upper class are allowed to amass.
+Money is available to all, you just need to put yourself in a position where you start attracting more of it.

 Make your Money Matter